Spin rotons and supersolids in binary antidipolar condensates: Conclusions

 \section{Conclusions}

 In summary, we have predicted a spin-roton mode in a mixture of antidipolar and nondipolar condensates, and find that this is associated with a transition to a binary supersolid phase that does not require quantum fluctuations for its stabilization.
 Using full 3D calculations, we characterize the phase diagram of the system as a function of atomic density and interspecies interactions.
 We demonstrate the presence of binary supersolid, incoherent domain, macroscopic domain and unmodulated miscible phases.
+The parameter choices for calculations presented in this work correspond to the $m_J=8$ and $m_J=0$ spin projections of ${}^{162}\mathrm{Dy}$ in the $J=8$ state.
+We also expect qualitative agreement of our results with atoms of various species with different magnetic moments, even when both components are dipolar \cite{Trautmann2018}.
+Recent experiments have demonstrated that mixtures of highly magnetic $\mathrm{Er}$ and nonmagnetic bosonic $\mathrm{Yb}$ atoms are possible \cite{Schafer2023}.
+Mixtures of $\mathrm{Dy}$ and weakly magnetic $\mathrm{K}$ \cite{Ravensbergen2023} also have potential by using the bosonic isotope of each.

 The antidipolar interactions in a tube allow for supersolids with a far cleaner cylindrical geometry as compared to standard dipoles, which instead must be aligned along a trap direction and are therefore manifestly asymmetric due to magnetostriction.
 In the case of antidipoles aligned along the tube, a remarkable supersolid geometry can form, exhibiting an array of pancake-like domains in the radial Thomas-Fermi regime.
 We study the order of the unmodulated-to-supersolid phase transition over a broad range of parameters and find that it is always continuous, in contrast to single-component systems of regular dipoles where it may be either first-order or continuous, although we do not discount the possibility that this may occur for our system under different conditions.
 Using a quasi-1D theory, we are also able to demonstrate that the location of this transition may be calculated analytically, agreeing remarkably well with the 3D model over the range of parameters we study here.
-Returning to fully 3D calculations, we show that the supersolid and incoherent domain phases can form dynamically by crossing the transition at a finite rate, with implications for experimental realization and opening the door to future studies, such as of Kibble-Zurek physics or binary supersolid excitations in clean, low-density settings.
+Returning to fully 3D calculations, we show that the supersolid and incoherent domain phases can form dynamically by crossing the transition at a finite rate, with implications for experimental realization.
+The dynamics we present in Sec.\ \ref{sec:stateprep} show evidence of defects, which must form after any finite quench across a second-order phase transition.
+Since the transition remains second-order throughout a wide parameter range, the system presented here can be the focus of future studies of the Kibble-Zurek mechanism and defect formation in supersolids.